 Yes, there is a decorative element to the cards but they are so much more than that.
 My real driving force was they had to work on a day to day level for people I would never meet but for whom the cards would take on a level of importance.
 This was quite a responsibility and one which I never forgot.

 I could not have completed this tarot without the help of the many friends who were willing to pose for al the different characters in the deck.
 Myself and Kris decided that we do not name the people as we wanted those using the deck not to get distracted by who the person playing a role was but in the character they were playing.
 So they will remain the unsung heroes of the deck.

 The deck was a constant collaborative process between myself and Kris.
 I told him at the beginning that I saw my role as realising his vision and so everything was passed by him to make sure he was satisfied and each card worked for him.
 The process of refinement was ongoing and over the two and a half years or so we were in contact most days, often several times a day to get this right.

 Feedback about the deck has been really good.
-Less than a year after it was published it has already been reprinted.
+As have been the reviews.
+Less than a year after it was published it had its first of a number of reprints.
 Which is so heartening after the considerable amount of work which went into it.
 It is wonderful to see it out in the world being used and appreciated.